Faith Micheal: Nigeria defender signs Pitea contract extension | Goal.com

 Following her extension, Micheal will unite with compatriot Anam Imo who joined from Rosengard on a three-year deal last week.

-On completion of her new deal, Micheal would have played in the Swedish top-flight for 16 years since her first signing for QBIK in 2004, including stints with Eskilstuna United and Linkopings.
+On completion of her new deal, Micheal would have played in the Swedish top-flight for 16 years since her first signing for QBIK in 2004, including a two-year stint with Linkopings.